About Me

 Our Tune:

 Things Can Only Get Better - D-Ream.
 This was mine and Mr Duck's song, unfortunately hijacked by New Labour for the general election in 1997.
-It has been somewhat spoiled by the sight of John Prescott trying to clap and sing along at the victory celebrations at party headquarters.
+It was somewhat spoiled by the sight of John Prescott trying to clap and sing along at the victory celebrations at party headquarters.

 Song to break up to: